cclib/cclib.github.io/_sources/data_notes.txt

 geotargets
 ----------

 Geotargets are the target values of the criteria used to determine whether a geometry optimisation has converged.
-The targets are stored in a Numeric array of length ''n'', where ''n'' is the number of targets.
+The targets are stored in a Numeric array of length ``n``, where ``n`` is the number of targets.
 The actual values of these criteria are stored for every optimization step in the attribute [[geovalues]].

-== Jaguar ==

-Jaguar has the following geometry convergence criteria:
+**Jaguar** has the following geometry convergence criteria:
-* ''gconv1'': maximum element of gradient (4.5E-04)
+ * gconv1: maximum element of gradient (4.5E-04)
-* ''gconv2'': rms of gradient elements (3.0E-04)
+ * gconv2: rms of gradient elements (3.0E-04)
-* ''gconv5'': maximum element of nuclear displacement (1.8E-03)
+ * gconv5: maximum element of nuclear displacement (1.8E-03)
-* ''gconv6'': rms of nuclear displacement elements (1.2E-03)
+ * gconv6: rms of nuclear displacement elements (1.2E-03)
-* ''gconv7'': difference between final energies from previous and current geometry optimization iterations (5.0E-05)
+ * gconv7: difference between final energies from previous and current geometry optimization iterations (5.0E-05)

-Note that a value for ''gconv7'' is not available until the second iteration, so it is set to zero in the first element of [[geovalues]].
+Note that a value for gconv7 is not available until the second iteration, so it is set to zero in the first element of [[geovalues]].

-== GAMESS UK ==

-The geometry convergence criteria for OPTIMIZE are:
+In **GAMESS UK**, the geometry convergence criteria for OPTIMIZE are:
  * maximum change in variables  <  TOL
  * average change in variables  <  TOL * 2/3
  * maximum gradient             <  TOL * 4/9
  * average gradient             <  TOL * 8/27
 where TOL defaults to 0.003 and is set by the XTOL directive.

 For OPTXYZ, tol defaults to 0.001, and the criteria appears to be simply the maximum gradient, although this is not clear from the manual.